mwiesman/B.R.A.D./README.md

 ----------------------
-Mapping a Keyboard Shortcut to start the Application
+Mapping a Keyboard Shortcut to Start the Application
 ------------------------
+1. OSX
+  Following the tutorial on this forum: https://computers.tutsplus.com/tutorials/how-to-launch-any-app-with-a-keyboard-shortcut--mac-31463
+2. Windows

 ----------------------